 We Believe in Quality

-A Farm to Table RECIPE
+A Field to Table RECIPE

 This all starts with my grandfather, Al Giddings and I guess the best place to start would be shortly after WW II when he got off the ship in San Francisco and decided to join the Department Of California Fish and Game in 1948.
 He became the main warden for the North Bay area, Marin, and Sonoma counties.
 He knew all the ins and outs of Marin county’s big game hunting, from mountain lions that he issued bounties on, to blacktail deer.
 He resided in a small community of west Marin named Woodacre.
 In his time spent in west Marin he was afforded the ability to help oversee fish ladders coming into the streams for the spawn as well as becoming familiar with all of the local hunting clubs and ranches.
 It was at a small sheep ranch in Nicasio